Trinity Striping

 Hardware Selection

-We match each spot to the right product — concrete wheel stops for stalls, bollards for storefronts and utilities, delineators for traffic channelization.
+We match each spot to the right product — concrete or rubber wheel stops for stalls, flexible delineators for traffic channelization, rubber speed bumps for traffic calming.

 3. Step 03